studentX/lab2/opentracing/README.md

 1. Build and push new docker images using the Makefile (see commands below!)
 1. Deploy Jaeger, Castle and Knight services on your local cluster.
    1. You will need to modify the K8s manifest to use your image names (castle, knight)
-1. Validate that your traces are correctly tacking the workload by using different knights.
+1. Validate that your traces are correctly tracking the workload by using different knights.
 1. Delete the entire application!